UK Storm Centre

 When is a storm named?

 In the UK a storm will be named when it has the potential to cause disruption or damage which could result in an amber or red warning.
-This is based on our National Severe Weather Warnings service.
-This is based on a combination of both the impact the weather may have, and the likelihood of those impacts occurring.
+This is based on our National Severe Weather Warnings service, which is a combination of both the impact the weather may have, and the likelihood of those impacts occurring.

-Storms will usually be named on the basis of the impacts from strong winds, but the impacts of other weather types will also be considered, specifically rain if its impact could lead to flooding as advised by the Environment Agency, SEPA and Natural Resources Wales flood warnings.
-Therefore 'storms systems' could be named on the basis of impacts from the wind but also include the impacts of rain and snow.
+Storms will usually be named on the basis of the impacts from strong winds, but the impacts of other weather types will also be considered.
+For example rain, if its impact could lead to flooding as advised by the Environment Agency, SEPA and Natural Resources Wales flood warnings, or snow.
+Therefore 'storm systems' could be named on the basis of impacts from the wind but also include the impacts of rain and snow.

 How is a storm named?

-When the criteria for naming a storm are met, either the Met Office or Met Éireann can name a storm, taking the name from the latest list in alphabetical order.
+When the criteria for naming a storm are met, either the Met Office, Met Éireann or KNMI can name a storm, taking the name from the latest list in alphabetical order.

-We then let the public, our partners in government and the responder community and the media know through various routes including publishing details on our website and social media channels.
+We then let the public, our partners in government, the responder community and the media know through various routes including publishing details on our website and social media channels.

 Why are there no storms for Q, U, X, Y and Z?

 To ensure we are in line with the US National Hurricane Centre naming conventions, we are not going to include names which begin with the letters Q, U, X, Y and Z. This will maintain consistency for official storm naming in the North Atlantic.